Tips for tandem learners

 Tandem program: Available languages

-The Language Center’s tandem service is available to students, PhD students, and staff of the University of Zurich and ETH Zurich.
+The Language Center's tandem service is available primarily to students, PhD students, and staff of the University of Zurich and ETH Zurich.
+Where possible, we also consider requests from PHZH and ZHdK students and from UZH and ETH alumni.
 You do not have to be enrolled in a language course in order to do tandem learning.
 The tandem learning service is free of charge.

 What is Tandem Learning?